algolab-quantique/pauliarray/documentation/source/tutorials/fermion_to_qubit_mapping.rst

      [1 0 0 1 1 0 1 0 0 0 1 0]
      [0 0 1 0 1 0 1 0 1 1 1 1]]

-To initialise the mapping, we only need to provide this matrix to :code:`FermionMapping`.
+To initialize the mapping, we only need to provide this matrix to :code:`FermionMapping`.

 .. code:: python